k21971/EvilHack/doc/evilhack-changelog.md

 - Fix: AD_LOUD not doing damage; new monster - celestial dragon
 - Fix: boolean statement in AD_LOUD (mhitu.c)
 - Fix: AT_SCRE / AD_LOUD in mhitm.c
+- Add bits to linux-debug hints file for fuzzing with ASAN